zxy1123/DeepSolo/README.md

-<h1 align="center">DeepSolo: Let Transformer Decoder with Explicit Points Solo for Text Spotting</h1>
+<h1 align="center">Fork from DeepSolo: Let Transformer Decoder with Explicit Points Solo for Text Spotting</h1>

 <p align="center">
   <a href="#News">News</a> |